imversed/imversed/readme.md

 * Infrastructure is propelled forward by a dependable engine (Imversed chain)

 These extensive features are built on a dependable and secure foundation.
-Imversed is a blockchain application built on top of the COSMOS library that, when combined with Tendermint Core [https://github.com/tendermint/tendermint/wiki](https://github.com/tendermint/tendermint/wiki), provides a high-performance, consistent-in-use, and secure PBFT-like consensus engine with strict fork-accountability guarantees over malicious actors' behavior.
+Imversed is a blockchain application built on top of the COSMOS library that, when combined with Tendermint Core, provides a high-performance, consistent-in-use, and secure PBFT-like consensus engine with strict fork-accountability guarantees over malicious actors' behavior.
 More information on PBFT-like consensus engines can be found in [http://pmg.csail.mit.edu/papers/osdi99.pdf](http://pmg.csail.mit.edu/papers/osdi99.pdf).
 The BFT consensus algorithm from Tendermint Core is well-suited